 When utilizing tinplate, it is important to be mindful of the following considerations to ensure its proper handling and use:

-- Tinplate is covered by a soft metallic coating, so it’s essential to handle it with care to avoid scratches during transportation and storage.
+- The tinplate is covered by a soft metallic coating, so it’s essential to handle it with care to avoid scratches during transportation and storage.